Pion: History

 An animation of the nuclear force (or residual strong force) interaction.
 The small colored double disks are gluons.
 For the choice of anticolors, see Color charge.

 Feynman diagram for the same process as in the animation, with the individual quark constituents shown, to illustrate how the fundamental strong interaction gives rise to the nuclear force.
 Straight lines are quarks, while multi-colored loops are gluons (the carriers of the fundamental force).
 Other gluons, which bind together the proton, neutron, and pion "in-flight", are not shown.

 The meson contains an anti-quark, shown as travelling in the opposite direction, as per the Feynman–Stueckelberg interpretation.

 Theoretical work by Hideki Yukawa in 1935 had predicted the existence of mesons as the carrier particles of the strong nuclear force.
 From the range of the strong nuclear force (inferred from the radius of the atomic nucleus), Yukawa predicted the existence of a particle having a mass of about 100 MeV/c2.
-Initially after its discovery in 1936, the muon (initially called the "mu meson") was thought to be this particle, since it has a mass of 106 MeV/c2.
+Initially after its discovery in 1936, the muon (initially called the "mesotron" or the "mu meson") was thought to be this particle, since it has a mass of 106 MeV/c2.
 However, later experiments showed that the muon did not participate in the strong nuclear interaction.
 In modern terminology, this makes the muon a lepton, and not a meson.
-However, some communities of astrophysicists continue to call the muon a "mu-meson".
-The pions, which turned out to be examples of Yukawa's proposed mesons, were discovered later: the charged pions in 1947, and the neutral pion in 1950.
+The pions, which were later identified as the mesons predicted by Yukawa, were confirmed afterward: charged pions in 1947 and neutral pions in 1950.

-In 1947, the first true mesons, the charged pions, were found by the collaboration led by Cecil Powell at the University of Bristol, in England.
-The discovery article had four authors: César Lattes, Giuseppe Occhialini, Hugh Muirhead and Powell.
-Since the advent of particle accelerators had not yet come, high-energy subatomic particles were only obtainable from atmospheric cosmic rays.
-Photographic emulsions based on the gelatin-silver process were placed for long periods of time in sites located at high-altitude mountains, first at Pic du Midi de Bigorre in the Pyrenees, and later at Chacaltaya in the Andes Mountains, where the plates were struck by cosmic rays.